dipendra-mule/conducky/website/docs/admin-guide/system-management.md

 ## Admin API Endpoints

-### New SuperAdmin Endpoints
+### New System Admin Endpoints

-The following endpoints are available for SuperAdmin system management:
+The following endpoints are available for System Admin system management:

 #### Event Management